Global Munitions Manufacturer

 The flooring specification had to fulfil the needs and demands of the munition manufacturing environment by providing durability, ease of cleaning, chemical resistance and design.
 For these reasons, a resin flooring system was chosen.

 Working closely with the client, all aisles were cordoned off with appropriate warning signs displayed.
 When the work area was safe, our operatives carried out captive shot blasting, producing a peppered surface, ready to receive epoxy resin coatings.
 On completion of shot blasting, we removed any escaped shot by means of industrial magnetic trollies and industrial triple motor vacuums.

 We recommended a high build epoxy resin coating system to maximise the protection of the floor against vehicle traffic, which involved the application of one coat of water borne epoxy resin priming agent followed by two coats of a solvent free epoxy resin coating.

-The work was completed over 5 days taking special care so as not to cause any disruption to the client’s activities.
+The full resin flooring project, including preparation, was completed over 5 days taking special care so as not to cause any disruption to the client’s activities.